nismod/git-novice/_includes/slides/10-communication.md

 # Feedback

 - Alternative positive and negative feedback
-- What should we cover next
+- What should we cover next?